Ginfernost/blender/README.md

 - [Conclusion](#conclusion)

 ## Introduction
 This guide provides detailed instructions on transforming 2D image designs into 3D models using Blender.
-The focus is on creating walls, adding holes for doors, and modeling doors.
+The focus is on creating walls, adding holes for doors using the Boolean modifier, and modeling doors.

 ## Goals
 - To guide users in creating 3D models from 2D image designs in Blender.